 From Monday 9 November 2020, marine finfish farm operators must apply to SEPA for permission to discharge medicine residues from wellboats.
-Licences will no longer be issued for wellboat discharges by Marine Scotland.
+Licences will no longer be issued for wellboat discharges by the Marine Directorate.

-All licences previously issued by Marine Scotland will automatically transfer to us on Monday 30 November 2020 and be regulated under the Water Environment (Controlled Activities) (Scotland) Regulations 2011 (CAR).
+All licences previously issued by the Marine Directorate will automatically transfer to us on Monday 30 November 2020 and be regulated under the Water Environment (Controlled Activities) (Scotland) Regulations 2011 (CAR).

-Due to the transfer, any Marine Scotland licences that require renewal between Monday 9 November 2020 and Thursday 29 April 2021 will be automatically extended until Friday 30 April 2021.
-Briefing documents from Marine Scotland provide further information about the transfer of existing licences.
+Due to the transfer, any Marine Directorate licences that require renewal between Monday 9 November 2020 and Thursday 29 April 2021 will be automatically extended until Friday 30 April 2021.
+Briefing documents from the Marine Directorate provide further information about the transfer of existing licences.

 The changes outlined above were introduced by The Marine Licensing (Exempted Activities) (Scottish Inshore Region) Amendment Order 2020.
 They bring together the regulation of all discharges of medicine residues from marine finfish farms.